 Call Us for Your Personal Injury or Criminal Defense Needs

 If you need legal representation in the Las Vegas area, you need Oronoz & Ericsson.
-Our team of personal injury lawyers and criminal defense attorneys focus on aggressive representation that protects our clients’ rights and best interests.
+Our team of personal injury lawyers and criminal defense attorneys in Nevada focus on aggressive representation that protects our clients’ rights and best interests.
 Learn more about your legal options now by filling out our online contact form or calling us at (702) 878-2889.